 For any played note to sustain past its initial attack, you want the string to vibrate and push sound waves into the body.
 When your guitar is made of a dense and rigid wood, the string alone vibrates.
 When the guitar is made of a softer wood, the wood itself will vibrate somewhat, absorbing and ultimately stealing the vibration from the string, shortening the sustain.

-Agathis is a soft wood, meaning that it takes very little to ding the guitar.
+Agathis is a soft wood, meaning it takes very little to ding the guitar.

-While a lot of us salivate over aged guitars that look like they’ve been through the wars, that doesn’t typically extend to $200 guitars with thick dark paint.
+While many of us salivate over aged guitars that look like they’ve been through wars, that doesn’t typically extend to $200 guitars with thick dark paint.
 In those instances, a ton of dings just looks… Bad.

-It’s also been noted that it works fine for neck through guitars.
+It’s also been noted that it works fine for neck-through guitars.
 For example, the MH-250NT has a maple neck into an Agathis body.
-In this scenario, most of the sound is going to come off of the maple neck extending into the body, with the Agathis there to give shape more than anything else.
+In this scenario, most of the sound comes off of the maple neck extending into the body, with the Agathis there to give shape more than anything.

-Agathis is actually used for a lot of different things outside of being used for guitar bodies that people moan about.
+Agathis is actually used for a lot of different things besides guitar bodies that people moan about.

-Agathis timber is used widely for yacht hull construction due to it’s exceptional strength to weight ratio and rot resistance.
-In fact, while many traditional wooden boats are only good for about 50 years before they need reframing, boats made of Agathis australis (known in the boating community by the name Kauri) frequently last over 100 years.
+Agathis timber is used widely for yacht hull construction due to its exceptional strength-to-weight ratio and rot resistance.
+In fact, while many traditional wooden boats are only good for about 50 years before needing reframing, boats made of Agathis australis (known in the boating community as Kauri) frequently last over 100 years.

 Additional Agathis Info